singaltanmay/cineast-wiki/Getting-Started.md

 setup --extraction extraction_config.json
 ```
 If the database already contains existing data or a schema you would like to remove, additionally append the option `--clean`.

 2. Run the data extraction:
 ```
 extract --extraction extraction_config.json
 ```
-3. Post-process features in Cottontail DB (this step is necessary to allow the retrieval of features through Cineast):
+**Note:** Features extracted into Cottontail DB must be post-processed to allow retrieval through Cineast, however, this is performed by default after the `extract` command.
+In case automatic optimization was disabled with the `--no-finalize` flag, this can be manually invoked with:
 ```
 optimize
 ```